Registrar of Vital Statistics

 Additional Documents (these documents are helpful but not required):

-- A copy of your birth certificate to establish your parent’s names and related birth information.
+- A copy of your birth certificate to establish your parent’s names, birth location

 - If you are divorced or had a marriage/civil union annulled, please bring the decree or the civil annulment documents for important dates.